BD1634/Trading_Strategies_Using_RL/README.md

 here,

-Q is the Q-Value.
+Q is the Q-Value.<br>
-R is the Reward
+R is the Reward <br>
-alpha is the learning rate
+alpha is the learning rate<br>
-gamma is the discount factor to decrease the reward in latter phases of training.
+gamma is the discount factor to decrease the reward in latter phases of training.<br>

 The Neural Network learns to approximate this Q-value function inturn helps the agent learn what to do.